codetunez/mock-devices/README.md

 - Support for Azure IoT Edge modules
 - Dashboard statistics mode
 - Connect to any mock-devices engine using IP or DNS
+- Auto gen from DTDLv2 models/interfaces and DTDLv1 models (DCMs)

 #### Macro support for value payloads
 Use auto generated values to send as a device value when running in loops